Hi, I’m Lexi, a New York-based graphic designer exploring the intersections of advocacy, education, and design.

 Headshot of a white woman with wavy brown hair and freckles.

-Current explorations include: exploring accessible design practices and thinking, writing and reading about disability studies, engaging in local mutual aid efforts, and further exploring my Japanese language skills.
+My current explorations include: exploring accessible design practices and projects, writing and reading about disability studies, engaging in local mutual aid efforts, and reviving my Japanese language skills.

 ︎︎︎ My Resume